 – Don Hall

-Live classes for the June course will take place Thursdays, alternating between noon-2pm and 4-6pm Eastern each week.
+Live classes for the August course will take place Saturdays, between 12-2pm Eastern each week.

 Sample Bonus Session Topics:

-- The Design Process for Starting an Intentional Community
+- Participatory Design Process for Starting an Intentional Community

 - Co-Buying Property with Friends